This mess is what The Best Alice Springs Chicken Copycat really looks like! Full of cheese, bacon, mushrooms, onions in a honey mustard style sauce!

 Ken, my husband, always laughed when we would go to the Outback Steakhouse because I never ordered steak, I always ordered Alice Springs Chicken.
-I just love this chicken dish so much I created The Best Alice Springs Chicken Copycat recipe and I think it is fantastic, maybe even better than the original!
+I just love this chicken dish so much I was inspired to create The Best Alice Springs Chicken Copycat recipe and I think it is fantastic, maybe even better than the original!

 The Best Alice Springs Chicken (Outback Steakhouse Copycat)

 - 2/3 cup liquid honey

 - 1 tsp lemon juice

 Making the Chicken